UbiquityRobotics/learn/doing_more/floor_fiducial_follow.md

 hardware to do some sort of load or unload operation using the custom user hardware that may have been designed.

-We offer a simply python script that can talk to and listen to this new follow.py node and we call that script follower_controller.py which is very basic but perhaps a good head start to develop your own specific control required to suit your end application.
+We offer a simple python script that can talk to and listen to this new follow.py node and we call that script follower_controller.py which is very basic but perhaps a good head start to develop your own specific control required to suit your end application.

-### Setting Up A 'downward' facing Camera To Use This App
+### Setting Up a Downward Facing Camera to Use This App
 By default we will specify that a downward facing RaspiCam will be used and will be mounted 60cm above the floor and tilted 35 degrees downward ahead of the robot (this number may change).
 We also are thinking floor fiducials should be 110mm across for